PistonDevelopers/glfw-sys/README.md

 #### Native Handles
 These features expose native "HWND"/"NSWindow"/"X11Connection" etc.. handles.
 Unless you are using `wgpu`-like libs that need raw-window-handles, these features can be ignored.
-- `native_handles` - enable APIs to get platform specific window handles or display connections or monitor ids. useful for raw-window-handle support.
+- `native-handles` - enable APIs to get platform specific window handles or display connections or monitor ids. useful for raw-window-handle support.
-- `native_gl` - enable APIs for getting platform specific gl contexts (`wgl`, `egl`, `glx`, `nsgl` etc..).
+- `native-gl` - enable APIs for getting platform specific gl contexts (`wgl`, `egl`, `glx`, `nsgl` etc..).
 Most users should ignore this.
-- `native_egl` - enable egl API even for x11 builds, if you plan to use `egl` contexts with x11 windows.
+- `native-egl` - enable egl API even for x11 builds, if you plan to use `egl` contexts with x11 windows.
 Most users should ignore this.

 #### Miscellaneous
 * `osmesa` - I have no idea.
 Ignore this unless you know what you are doing.